 When it comes time to pay taxes you declare any rental income as part of your overall income for the year.
 This means you’ll pay somewhere between 23% and 45% tax on your income at year’s end.

-Certain expenses, like renovations and running costs, that go into the business can be deducted.
+Certain expenses, like renovations and running costs, that go into the business can also be deducted.

-There’s also the option for a fixed rate of 21% tax on short-term rental income called ‘cedolare secca‘.
-Airbnb is currently fighting in court to stop this rate being automatically applied to bookings.
+However there’s also the option for a fixed rate of 21% tax on short-term rental income called ‘cedolare secca‘.
+With this rate you cannot deduct any expenses and are taxed on the full amount of the rental fee.

 Another option is to become a legally incorporated business and charge VAT on your rentals.
 But also comes with a lot more paperwork like any business.

-Many municipalities have also added a local tourist tax to the cost of a stay, this is typically just a few euros per night, per guest.
+A number of municipalities have now added a local tourist tax to the cost of a stay, this is typically just a few euros per night, per guest but depends on where your property is located, another thing we deal with on your behalf.

 By choosing to Co-Host with AJO we can deal with much of this bureaucracy on your behalf and we keep an eye on the ever-changing situation so you don’t fall foul of any changes to regulations.